sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaH/mahAbhAratam/e.em._shrInivAsAchAryaH/mahAbhAratam.md

  Duryodhana caused camp-pavilions to be built for honouring him.
-At the time when the overjoyed Salya was desiring to give even his life, Duryodhana, who was hiding there, showed himself to his [uncle](# "Salya, king of the Madras, and brother of Madri, was the maternal uncle of the Pandavas and thus, indirectly, of Duryodhana also."); embracing him, Səlya, who was pleased, said: “Ask what you desire.”
+At the time when the overjoyed Salya was desiring to give even his life, Duryodhana, who was hiding there, showed himself to his uncle[^1]; embracing him, Səlya, who was pleased, said: “Ask what you desire.”

+[^1]: "Salya, king of the Madras, and brother of Madri, was the maternal uncle of the Pandavas and thus, indirectly, of Duryodhana also."

 **दुर्योधनः—**